Five Favorite Native Milkweeds for Monarch Butterflies

 The plant is easily grown in average, dry to medium, well-drained soil in full sun.
 It is drought tolerant, moderately salt tolerant, and does well in poor, dry soils.

-• Cold Hardy perennial in USDA zones 6 – 11
+• Hardy perennial in USDA zones 3-9

-• Native to the Southeast
+• Native to Eastern North America

-• 18″ – 24″ tall
+• Height 18″ – 36″ tall

-• Blooms from May until October
+• Blooms from June to August

 The absolute best way to help Monarch butterflies is to plant milkweed!
 Without a major effort to restore milkweed, the monarch population is certain to decline.
 Monarchs depend on milkweed for survival.